How President Roosevelt Changed U.S. Gold Coins

 As he approached McKinley, Czolgosz fired two quick shots.
 One bullet grazed McKinley while the other lodged in his abdomen.
 Despite heroic efforts to save him, he died eight days later, and Vice President Teddy Roosevelt became the 26th President of the United States.

-Upon becoming president, Roosevelt sought to leave his imprint on America and had a long list of priorities.
+Upon becoming president, Roosevelt sought to leave his imprint on America and had a lengthy list of priorities.
 One of those priorities was to change America’s Silver and Gold coins.

 In a famous letter to U.S. Secretary of the Treasury L.M.
 Shaw, dated December 27, 1904, Roosevelt stated, “I think the state of our coinage is artistically of atrocious hideousness.
 Would it be possible, without asking permission of Congress, to employ a man like [Augustus] Saint-Gaudens to give us a coinage which would have some beauty?”